Cronners123/Cronners123.github.io/_posts/2017-01-27-Week-1-Buildig.md

 <table>
   <tr>
-    <td>Beginning of Lesson: What have you done so far?
-What point of the work are you at?</td>
+    <th>Beginning of Lesson: What have you done so far?
+What point of the work are you at?</th>
   </tr>
   <tr>
     <td>I have already worked on the movement of the main character and his sword.</td>
   </tr>
   <tr>
-    <td>Activity:  What are you going to be doing this lesson? </td>
+    <th>Activity:  What are you going to be doing this lesson? </th>
   </tr>
   <tr>
-    <td>I will hame my stating screen and instructions and then will perfect the main character's movement.</td>
+    <td>I will make my stating screen and instructions and then will perfect the main character's movement.</td>
   </tr>
   <tr>
-    <td>End of Lesson: What point have you reached at the end of the lesson?
-Did you meet your goal? </td>
+    <th>End of Lesson: What point have you reached at the end of the lesson?
+Did you meet your goal? </th>
   </tr>
   <tr>
     <td>At the end of the lesson I had a working start screen, Instructions screen, and the beginning of level 1 on the actual game.</td>